CLIMAAX/crabook/crabook/notebooks/workflows_how_to.md

 ### Set up the Python environment

-Every hazard repository contains an `environment.yml` file for the conda package manager in which all software required to run the workflows in the repository is listed.
+Every workflow repository contains an `environment.yml` file for the conda package manager in which all software required to run the workflows in the repository is listed.

 1. In the terminal, check your conda install with